In this article

 Yes, business credit cards usually have spending limits based on your business's financial standing and creditworthiness.
 Some cards offer flexible or higher limits to accommodate business expenses, while others feature a "No Preset Spending Limit" (NPSL), which adjusts based on usage, payment history, and other factors.

-Potential drawbacks of credit cards with no preset limits
+How to get business credit cards with no preset spending limit

 Applying for a no preset spending limit credit card is similar to applying for a standard business credit card, which is usually done online.
-Most banks and lenders are not too flexible with extending limits beyond $25,000.
+Most banks and lenders aren't too flexible with extending limits beyond $25,000.

 • Intended use: What expenses do you plan to charge on your no-limit credit card, and how often do you expect to use the card?